How do sinners obtain God’s gift of eternal salvation?

 Paul says we need to believe the gospel in order to be saved by it.
 What does it mean to believe the gospel?
 It does not just mean that we believe that Jesus existed, died, and rose again.
 Even the devil believes facts about God, but it does not save him (see James 2:19).
 Therefore, more is needed than just believing facts.

-Peter said it this way when he was preaching the Gospel to unbelievers in the temple: “Repent therefore, and turn again, that your sins may be blotted out” (Acts 3:18).
+Peter said it this way when he was preaching the Gospel to unbelievers in the temple: “Repent therefore, and turn back, that your sins may be blotted out“ (Acts 3:19).
 So, to repent is a change of mind.
-You get new thoughts about God.
-Realising He is the creator whom you should worship and obey.
-You get new thoughts about yourself.
-Realising you have sinned against God, and that your sins have earned you eternal punishment in hell.
+You get new thoughts about God, realizing He is the creator whom you should worship and obey.
+You get new thoughts about yourself, realizing you have sinned against God, and that your sins have earned you eternal punishment in hell.
 As a result, you get new thoughts about Christ.
-You realise that his death on the cross is the only hope for sinners to obtain eternal life.
+You realize that his death on the cross is the only hope for sinners to obtain eternal life.

 New direction of life

 To summarize: what should someone do to obtain God’s gift of eternal salvation?
 First of all, he should make sure that he hears the gospel.
 Second, he should believe the gospel is true.
-Third, he should surrender his life to Christ who will be his Lord and Saviour.100% Free Bible Course
+Third, he should surrender his life to Christ who will be his Lord and Savior.